WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure.md

 ![A Network Model for Software Development](/images/post/back-pressure/dev-cycle-network.png)

-I'm intentionally not discussing any of the many methods that are used to predict answers to questions like, "How long will the queue be?" or "How long will I wait?"
+I'm intentionally omitting all of the many methods that are used to predict answers to questions like, "How long will the queue be?" or "How long will I wait?"
 Instead, I wish to highlight one of the fundamental